-The programming and direct frequency entry modes can be disabled by removing the internal enable/disable jumper strap from pins 1 and 2 of J10.
+Removing the internal enable/disable jumper strap from pins 1 and 2 of J10 can disable the programming and direct frequency entry modes.
 Removal of this jumper will prevent operation on any frequencies other than those programmed in the 400 memory positions and two guard receiver memory positions.
-Removal of the guard receiver programming enable /disable jumper strap from pins 1 and 2 of J11 will totally disable the operator's ability to re-program the 2 guard receiver channels.
+The removal of the guard receiver programming enable/disable jumper strap from pins 1 and 2 of J11 will totally disable the operator's ability to re-program the 2 guard receiver channels.